fossasia/susi.ai/docs/Skill_Tutorial.md

 Yeah, I believe $1$ is a good price for a $2$
 ```

-Another case is, where you just want to ignore a whole part of the query:
+Another case is, where you want to ignore a whole part of the query:
 ```
 * buy a *
 Sure, you should buy a $2$!